JordanRuetz/UofTEats/iteration-XX.review.md

 #### Decisions that did not turn out as well as we hoped

 List process-related (i.e. team organization) decisions that, in retrospect, were not as successful as you thought they would be.

+Timing with communicating with outside sources.

+The RGP assignment's difficulty did not match our course expectation well

  * 2 - 4 decisions.
  * Ordered from most to least important.